BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ![21_bone_names.png](/weight_painting_armor_tutorial/21_bone_names.png)
 {.is-info}

+> Note that when importing GR2s into blender, left and right are inverted.
+That is normal.
+{.is-info}

 - Now, select a bone and rotate it by clicking and dragging your mouse over the Rotation gizmo.
 	Move it around a bunch to see if the custom armor follows.